• Skip to primary navigation

 A bowl of crock pot mac n cheese in a bowl next to a spoon.

-Crock Pot Mac n Cheese
+Crock Pot Mac and Cheese (Dump and Go Style)

 A spoon dipping out mac and cheese from a slow cooker.